jaegertracing/documentation/content/docs/next-release/operator.md

 This strategy is intended for development, testing, and demo purposes.

-The main backend components,**jaeger-agent**, **jaeger-collector** and **jaeger-query** service, are all packaged into a single executable which is configured (by default) to use in-memory storage.
+The main backend components, **jaeger-collector** and **jaeger-query** service, are all packaged into a single executable which is configured (by default) to use in-memory storage.
 This strategy cannot be scaled beyond one replica.

 ## Production strategy